xta0/xta0.me/_posts/2024-11-23-GenAI-LLM-Training.md

 In contrast to DDP, where each GPU has all of the model states required for processing each batch of data available locally, FSDP requires you to collect this data from all of the GPUs before the forward and backward pass

-Each CPU requests data from the other GPUs on-demand to materialize the sharded data into uncharted data for the duration of the operation.
-After the operation, you release the uncharted non-local data back to the other GPUs as original sharded data You can also choose to keep it for future operations during backward pass for example.
-Note, this requires more GPU RAM again, this is a typical performance versus memory trade-off decision.
-In the final step after the backward pass, FSDP is synchronizes the gradients across the GPUs in the same way they were for DDP.
+Each GPU requests data from the other GPUs on-demand to materialize the sharded data into unsharded data for the duration of the operation.
+After the operation, you release the unsharded non-local data back to the other GPUs as original sharded data.
+You can also choose to keep it for future operations during the backward pass, for example.
+Note, this requires more GPU RAM; again, this is a typical performance versus memory trade-off decision.
+In the final step after the backward pass, FSDP synchronizes the gradients across the GPUs in the same way as DDP.

 ## Scaling laws and compute-optimal models